Exclusive: Apple iPhone 6 screen snag leaves supply chain scrambling

 In Taiwan, home to several Apple suppliers and assemblers, export orders grew less than expected in July, even as factories rushed output ahead of new smartphone launches, reflecting the erratic nature of the business.

-“Currently, there’s a small shortage in supply of a specialized component for our communication devices,” said a spokesman for Pegatron (4938.TW), which assembles iPhones.
+“Currently, there’s a small shortage in supply of a specialized component for our communication devices,” said a spokesman for Pegatron, which assembles iPhones.
 “This kind of problem regularly occurs and the impact on production is negligible.”

 Supply chain sources had previously said challenges with the new iPhone’s screen in-cell technology, which eliminates one of the layers in the LCD screen to make it thinner, caused a delay in the production of the larger 5.5-inch version.
 One display industry source said the in-cell issues had now been resolved.